OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ### Ongoing update

-Building OTT version 3.0 from sources requires 15 minutes of real time.
+We aimed for a procedure that would allow simple re-building from sources, and also easy incorporation of new versions of sources.
+Re-building OTT version 3.0 from sources requires 15 minutes of real time.
 Our process currently runs on a machine with 16GB of memory; 8GB is not sufficient.

 In the upgrade from 2.10 to 3.0, we added new versions of both NCBI and GBIF.
 NCBI updates frequently, so changes tend to be manageable